 Watch the chefs at the sushi bar and robata grill as they provide a touch of drama.
 Sip saki in the bar/lounge, relax in the more serene dining room, or enjoy the outdoor seating.
 Music is loud and lively: contemporary pop, hip-hop, and rap.

-Best known for its superb big screens and awesome roof deck overlooking Fenway Park, Jerry Remy's also offers excellent dining, especially if you come on a non-game day to avoid the masses of exuberant fans.
+Best known for its superb big screens and awesome roof deck overlooking Fenway Park, Tony C's also offers excellent dining, especially if you come on a non-game day to avoid the masses of exuberant fans.

 Of course you can enjoy the usual pub fare - burgers, steak tips, nachos, and so forth - but as you can see in this photo, they also serve up a great lobster roll.